A brake fluid flush is a procedure that removes old fluid from your brake system and replaces it with fresh brake fluid.

-As the brake fluid comes in contact with several brake system components, moisture content can be detrimental to their functioning.
+As the brake fluid comes in contact with several brake system components, moisture content can affect their functioning.

-The moisture absorbed by the brake fluid can lead to corrosion of several brake parts (for example, the brake calipers, brake rotors, etc.) since many of them are made of metal.
+The moisture absorbed by the brake fluid can lead to the corrosion of several brake parts (like the brake caliper, brake master cylinder, or brake rotors) since many of them are made of metal.
 And this corrosion can disrupt the functioning of your braking system.

-Performing a brake fluid flush eliminates the moisture-laden fluid by using fresh brake fluid in its place to prevent corrosion and ensure the optimal health of other brake components.
+Performing a brake fluid flush eliminates the moisture-laden fluid by using fresh brake fluid in its place to prevent corrosion and ensure the optimal health of a brake system component.